Cybersecurity Threat Report for 2025: Part 2 – This Research Report is all you need to stay updated.

 Malware and Ransomware

-Often orchestrated by nation-states or sophisticated cybercrime organizations.
-APTs are highly skilled, and covert cyberattacks.
-The more subtle indicators of APT activity, like anomalous data exfiltration patterns, lateral network movement, and sustained exploit attempts, can be detected by Network Detection and Response solutions.
+Often orchestrated by nation-states or sophisticated cybercrime organizations, APTs are highly skilled and covert cyberattacks.
+Unlike signature-based tools that missed the SUNBURST campaign for months, NDR’s behavioral analysis detects the subtle indicators of APT activity: anomalous data exfiltration patterns, lateral network movement, and sustained exploit attempts that use legitimate credentials.

 Data Breaches

 By monitoring network traffic for unauthorized access attempts, data exfiltration, and other suspicious behaviors that may point to a data breach in progress, NDR solutions assist in preventing data breaches.
-Utilizing network detector enables swift detection and management of data sources, mitigating their consequences and safeguarding sensitive information against compromise.
+With data breaches costing an average of $4.44 million, early detection through NDR can prevent catastrophic losses.

 Insider Threats

-To understand what is network detection and response, it’s important to look at the process behind it.
+To understand what network detection and response is, it’s essential to examine the process behind it.
 Network Detection and Response (NDR) uses advanced monitoring, analytics, and threat detection to protect an organization’s network against malicious activity.
 Here’s a step-by-step breakdown of how NDR works:

-They constantly monitor all network traffic.
-They gather data such as:
+They constantly monitor all network traffic, gathering data such as:

-This visibility across physical, virtual, cloud, and hybrid environments allows for this process.
+This visibility across physical, virtual, cloud, and hybrid environments allows for complete coverage.

 NDR security solutions use machine learning and AI-driven algorithms to identify anomalies based on baselines of normal network behavior.
-For example:
+Unlike rules-based systems that generate thousands of false positives, modern NDR platforms significantly reduce alert noise through intelligent behavioral modeling.

 This allows security analysts to spot threats that may not fit any known signatures or rules.